Yuval David: Early life and education

 David's grandparents were survivors of The Holocaust and he was raised in both Israel and Washington D.C.
 He began performing in theatre, voice overs, film and television at a young age.
 He went to Charles E. Smith Jewish Day School prior to attending the University of Maryland on an acting scholarship where he studied the arts, film, acting, and journalism.
-While there he was a member of Kol Sasson, UMD’s premiere Jewish Acappella group.
+While there he worked professionally as an actor, dancer, and journalist, in addition to performing in theatre and dance performances every semester, directing plays and productions, involved in advisory councils, and was a member of Gymkana the exhibitional gymnastics troupe.
+He was also a member of Kol Sasson, UMD’s premiere Jewish Acappella group.

 Career

+Acting

 After college, David moved to New York to pursue acting.
-He traveled between New York City and Los Angeles and took roles in theatre, television, and film, including off-Broadway plays and independent films.
-He also played Matvey Sokolov in the television series Madam Secretary and was a series regular on What Would You Do?.
+He traveled between New York City and Los Angeles,living in both cities, and took roles in theatre, television, voice overs and film, including off-Broadway plays and independent films.
+He also played series regular, guest star, and recurring guest star roles in television, such as Matvey Sokolov in the television series Madam Secretary and was a series regular on the ABC hidden-camera show What Would You Do? playing many different characters, and was Feud on FX, The Plot Against America on HBO, Unforgettable on CBS, The Michael J Fox Show on NBC.

 David is the creator of film projects using man on the street encounters.
 One such series is One Actor Short where he has people he meets on the street act in short films.
 His work has been screened at more than 100 film festivals and won over 80 awards.

+Journalism

+David is a news commentator appearing in Broadcast News.
+Appears as a commentator on U.S., Israeli, and international broadcast outlets including Fox News, Newsmax, NewsNation, ABC, NBC, Sky News, Jewish News Syndicate (JNS), and Israel’s i24, Channels 11, 12, 13, and 14.

+Published in outlets including The Hill, New York Post, Fox News, JNS, Algemeiner, Jerusalem Post, Times of Israel, Jewish Journal, Middle East Forum, Out Magazine, and Washington Blade.

+Coverage includes breaking news commentary, public policy analysis, and cultural and social issues.
+He speaks on Middle East, US Politics, Israel, political movements, battles with extremist terrorism, and human rights.